-The U.S. Centers for Disease Control and Prevention
+The US Centers for Disease Control and Prevention

-The U.S. Centers for Disease Control and Prevention (CDC) is the federal government's premier agency devoted to disease prevention and control, with emphasis in epidemiology, environmental health, health safety, and health education.
+The US Centers for Disease Control and Prevention (CDC) is the federal government's premier agency devoted to disease prevention and control, with emphasis in epidemiology, environmental health, health safety, and health education.
 CDC headquarters is located less than one block from RSPH.
 More than one hundred CDC scientists hold adjunct faculty appointments in the RSPH.
 Many students work at CDC in paid internships through various ongoing programs, find opportunities for thesis research with CDC scientists, and use the libraries and data sets resulting from CDC's national surveys.
+Over 700 RSPH alumni currently work at CDC.